frctl/fractal/docs/commands.md

 > This command is a global command and so is only available outside of existing projects.

-### Start the preview UI server
+### Start the web UI server

-The `start` command starts a web server to provide a nice visual way to browse the patterns in your component library.
+The `start` command starts a web server to provide a [nice visual way](/docs/web/overview.md) to browse the patterns in your component library.
 You can start the server from the CLI using the command:

 ```shell
 fractal start
 ```

-### Build a static version of the preview UI
+### Build a static version of the web UI

-If you want to export a static HTML version of the web preview interface, you can use the build command as follows:
+If you want to export a static HTML version of the [web UI](/docs/web/overview.md), you can use the build command as follows:

 ```shell
 fractal build